riprsa/richat/README.md

 - `cli-v0.0.0`
 - `client-v0.0.0`
 - `filter-v0.0.0`
+- `plugin-agave-v0.0.0`
-- `plugin-v0.0.0`
+- `plugin-agave-v0.0.0+solana.2.1.5`
-- `plugin-v0.0.0+solana.2.1.5`
+- `proto-v0.0.0`
 - `richat-v0.0.0`
 - `richat-v0.0.0+solana.2.1.5`

 At one moment of time we can support more than one agave version (like v2.0 and v2.1), as result we can have two different major supported versions of every component, for example: `cli-v1.y.z` for `agave-v2.0` and `cli-v2.y.z` for `agave-v2.1`.
-In addition to standard version `plugin` and `richat` can one or more tags with pinned solana version.
+In addition to standard version `plugin-agave` and `richat` can one or more tags with pinned solana version.

 ## List of RPC providers with Dragon's Mouth support